zero-one-group/fxl.js/CONTRIBUTING.md

 * Bump the version in `packages/core/package.json`.
 * Update the API documentation by running `yarn docs`.
 * Create a PR to merge to the upstream `develop` branch.
-* Publish the package by running `yarn publish` upstream.
+* Publish the package by running `yarn publish-to-npm` upstream.